'the Flying Dutchman'

 see slide: #17-04

 I do not really see the connection, do you?
 Or it must be the flying and Dutch.
-But I wouldn't like to be associated with a ghost ..
+But, as a big airline company, I wouldn't like to be associated with a ghost ..
 Sounds bad for business.

 So look, try to see, understand and - most important- form your own opinion.
 The truth may be more interesting than you think at first glance